-16. COVID-19 Resilience Infrastructure Stream and Climate Action Incentive Funding
+14. COVID-19 Resilience Infrastructure Stream

-- The two funding sources, COVID-19 Resilience Infrastructure Stream (CVRIS) and Climate Action Incentive Fund (CAIF) have been incorporated into the reporting forms. - CVRIS funding is 80% funded by the federal government and 20% by provincial government, which has been reflected in the forms. - All CAIF funding is federal, as provincial matching funding is through existing renewal programs - Except for provincially funded CVRIS 20%, boards need to track the rest as federal funding even though all transfer payments are managed by the provincial government. - Deferred Capital Contributions for CVRIS 80% and CAIF programs will be recorded under Third Party Related DCC on Schedule 24, line 2.4, column 2 and the remaining 20% of CVRIS will be reflected on line 2.5, column 2 - The accounts receivable schedule also be split between federal and provincial for CVRIS so boards can track these amounts separately.
+- COVID-19 Resilience Infrastructure Stream (CVRIS) funding is 80% funded by the federal government and 20% by provincial government, which has been reflected in the forms. - Except for provincially funded CVRIS 20%, boards need to track the rest as federal funding even though all transfer payments are managed by the provincial government. - Deferred Capital Contributions for CVRIS 80% program will be recorded under Third Party Related DCC on Schedule 24, line 2.4, column 2 and the remaining 20% of CVRIS will be reflected on line 2.5, column 2 - The accounts receivable schedule also be split between federal and provincial for CVRIS so boards can track these amounts separately.
 Total amounts for both programs will be reflected in the Statement of Financial Position as provincial AR, as the funds are flowing through the province to the boards.